lukephelan/f1-hot-stats/README.md

 ### TO-DO:

+* Consolidate pages into a single component
+* Responsive menu
 * Detail pages
-* More stats, charts, and graphs
+* Stats, charts, graphs
 * Improved styling
 * No results message on tables
 * Instructions on setting up the database and deploying the application
+* Move DB to new region